 We work on the development and application of computational approaches to understand molecular biological systems based on complex experimental data.
 We pursue this objective using a combination of direct mathematical modeling, machine learning, and statistical / bioinformatics data analysis methods, in close collaboration with specialized experimental collaboration partners.

 Biological applications include

-- Viral infection and immune response, in particular for HIV, Dengue and Hepatitis C virus, where we use a combination of mathematical modeling, machine learning and high-throughput screening techniques to decipher virus-host interactions and develop new antiviral strategies.
+- Viral infection and immune response, where we use a combination of mathematical modeling, machine learning and high-throughput screening techniques to decipher virus-host interactions and develop new antiviral strategies.

 - Ageing and age-related diseases, where based on deep sequencing and other high-throughput data we study regulatory processes underlying cellular ageing.

 - Cancer and oncogenic transformations in cells, for example prediction of personalized therapeutic targets based on molecular tumor profiles and personalized mathematical models of mutated cellular pathways in cancerous cells.

 - Understanding the regulatory role of microRNAs in secretory trafficking, using machine learning and mathematical modeling based on large-scale image based RNAi screening data.